TooPlain/main-kawpow-stratum-pool/README.md

 When I get NOMP working I'll create a new repo just for Kawpow-NOMP support.

-Thank you and any help would be appreaciated.
+Thank you and any help would be appreciated.